ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 *  simulator mode
 *  lidar mode

+In simulator mode it is assumed the physical lidar does not exists and a lidar simulator is run which delivers a pointcloud and a RGB image.

+In lidar mode it is assumed the physical lidar is connected to the laptop.

+###simulator mode
 More specifically, the simulations are divided into two parts: extrinsic parameters matrix and network simulations.